kbogers/aicyclingcoach/tasks/tasks.md

   - [x] 4.2 Research and select 1-2 proven training frameworks.
   - [x] 4.3 Implement logic to generate initial training plan based on user profile and goals.
   - [x] 4.4 Implement daily plan adaptation based on new Strava data and processed insights.
-  - [ ] 4.5 Generate daily feedback and tips after each session using processed activity data.
+  - [x] 4.5 Generate daily feedback and tips after each session using processed activity data.
   - [ ] 4.6 Adapt plan for breaks (illness, vacation) and resumption.

 - [ ] 5.0 Build User Interface (Calendar, Feedback, Event/Goal Setting)
-  - [ ] 5.1 Design and implement a month-based calendar view for the training plan.
+  - [x] 5.1 Design and implement a month-based calendar view for the training plan.
+  - [x] 5.15 Create a clean sidebar navigation menu with icons for Calendar, Coach, and Settings.
-  - [ ] 5.2 Create UI for setting event goals (date, description).
+  - [x] 5.2 Create UI for setting event goals (date, description).
   - [ ] 5.3 Display daily feedback and tips in a clear, motivating way.
   - [ ] 5.4 Integrate private notes into feedback and planning.
   - [ ] 5.5 Ensure all UI is accessible and user-friendly.